 One of the main reasons why this is important is because now you can spend a little more time truly getting to know the client during the consultation rather then drilling them with questions.

 Going back to the questionnaire, there are loads of resources you can use to create a professional experience.
-Resources like Typeform or even Google forms can be great tools you can use to create a sleek, professional looking pre-consultation questionnaire.
+Resources like Typeform, Google forms or other Google Forms alternatives can be great tools you can use to create a sleek, professional looking pre-consultation questionnaire.

 The reason why these tools are nice is because they are easily customized and collect the question results for you.
 This way, if you are every going back over past results for someone, you can easily pull up their answers.